brmgf/chess-game/README.md

 It consists in a Java application build in layers.
 Basically, we have define all the rules of movements for each piece.
 When the player select a piece, the board will show all the possible moves the player can do.
-(The code is also properly commented as a good pratice of programming).

 ![](https://github.com/brmgf/chess-game/blob/main/chess.gif)